UB-Mannheim/alto-tools/README.md

     `python3 alto-tools.py alto.xml -r`

 ####  Options to extend and tweak the reOCR process
+  * add path/url to image-files, if the url points directly to file you need to add an @ in front of the url.

+    `{reocr-cmd} --imagepath /{path}/{to}/{images}`

+  * save image file in output folder

+    `{reocr-cmd} --save-image`

-  * padding pixel to the lineimage with either four values or one value for all four directions
+  * padding pixel to the line-image with either four values or one value for all four directions

     `{reocr-cmd} --padding 8,3,6,3`